rohan-patnaik/Text-analysis-for-emotion-and-brand/README.md

 # Text analyzer for emotion and brand

 Start by opening and reading the Approach.pdf file in thie repo to understand my appraoch and how I took on the questions asked my the assignment.
-There are 3 notebooks here for you to go through. wysa.ipynb and wysa2.ipynb and Custom_Emotion_Analysis.ipynb
+There are 4 notebooks here for you to go through. wysa.ipynb and wysa2.ipynb, Custom_Emotion_Analysis.ipynb and Custom_Emotion_Analysis_Roberta.ipynb.

 The Custom_Emotion_Analysis.ipynb has A-Z for analysis of emotion in our given data file.
-Consists of data augmentation, finetuning a pretrained transformer model and makes predictions on given text!
+Consists of imbalanced data handling, data augmentation, finetuning a pretrained transformer model and makes predictions on given text!
+This notebook makes use of bert-base-uncased model in my approach.

 wysa.ipynb and wysa2.ipynb are still a bit rough around the edges(I'll improve it).